Author: Alice

 Both objects and people could fit under this command.
 This means God put them under a ban so that they wholly belonged to Him.
 The major lesson is that God expects us to keep our commitments to Him and be honest in all our dealings with Him.

 Deuteronomy 14:22 is one of the Bible verses that is often quoted when exhorting people to tithe.
-But while it specifically talks about setting aside a tenth, this verse is specific to that of agricultural produce which the land would provide.
+But while it specifically talks about setting aside a tenth, this verse is specific to that of agricultural produce that the land would provide.

 This was a second tithe to be used for the celebration of convocations of worship at the sanctuary (Deuteronomy 14:23-26).
 The first is the Levitical tithe to support the priests and Levites who served the people (Leviticus 27:30-33; Numbers 18:21-32).
 A third welfare tithe was also offered every three years.